While developing Node.js applications, you're bound to encounter various errors.

 }

-With centralized logging, you can set up alerts to notify you of errors or other significant events, helping you respond to production issues promptly.
+With centralized logging and error tracking, you can set up alerts to notify you when errors spike or when critical issues occur, helping you respond to production problems before they impact users.